json-everything/json-everything/json-everything.net/wwwroot/md/vocabs-data-2022.md

 ## 2. Declarations

-The ID for this vocabulary is `https://json-everything.net/vocabs-data-2022` (the URI to this document).
+The ID for this vocabulary is `https://json-everything.net/vocabs-data-2022`.

 A draft 2020-12 meta-schema which includes this vocabulary has been defined for convenience.
 The ID (`$id`) for the meta-schema is `https://json-everything.net/meta/data-2022`, and it can also be found at this address.